 Important Note: UNYA accepts complete applications for advertised positions only.
 You must state clearly on your cover letter which position you are applying for.
 All applications must be sent in electronic form, to the email address specified on the posting.
 Hard copies and unsolicited applications/resumes will not be reviewed, but immediately destroyed.

-Residential Child and Youth Worker (Relief) – Aboriginal Youth Safehouse
+Residential Child and Youth Worker (Relief) – Aboriginal Safehouse Program

 Our Aboriginal Safehouse provides a supportive, non-judgmental place where youth who don't have a safe place to stay are supported 24/7.
 Majority of available relief shifts are overnights, specific hours to be determined by safehouse management.
 Applications accepted on an on-going basis.(.pdf)